 - Pay To Play.
 Run a Facebook ad or create a promoted post that highlights your subscription.

 SOCIAL MEDIA CONTINUED

 - YouTube.
 Promote your emails in YouTube videos.
 At the end of videos, encourage viewers to sign up for emails.
 Include an ending slide with a visible URL for your subscription page.
+This also works well with explainer video’s you may use on your own site but have a copy on youtube.
 In video descriptions, you can add a link to your subscription page or a piece of related content.

 - Communities.
 Share your email subscription in a community.
 Just like any other social network, online communities can live everywhere,